lexibank/tlopo/out/vol4/chapter7.md

 Cognates in the following sets refer to a range of very small flying biting insects.
 Vagueness of identity may be due to the fact that speakers have no real need to distinguish these insects more precisely.

-POc &ast;niku-niku from PMP &ast;nik-nik rather than the expected '`''diinik may simply be another example of the playful variation prevalent in some insect terms.
+POc _&ast;niku-niku_ from PMP _&ast;nik-nik_ rather than the expected †_&ast;ninik_ may simply be another example of the playful variation prevalent in some insect terms.

 <a id="p-384"></a>